-Both sides of your brain - It should be logical as well as creative in design.
+Both hemispheres - It should be logical as well as creative in design.

-A framer’s square - Getting exactly 90 degree corners shows a true craftsman.
+A framer’s square - Getting 90 degree corners is a real craft.

 Sunshine - Inspect every facet of the reflections for smooth consistency.
 The back side should be finished also.
 Check for complex joinery at the corners.

 Feel - Run your hand along the sides where boards are adjoined to feel for the intersection.
 Shake the chest when it’s closed by holding onto just the lid and check for play, wobble, shake, or looseness.
 Feel for drips and runs in the finish.
 A sprayed on finish is cheap and has a thin texture like a fine linen sheet.

 Magnifying lens - Inspect every corner, adjoining piece, and dovetail joint for gaps and glue overspill.
 There should be no exposed fasteners.
 Look for thin strips of wood veneer, siding, or covering that cover particle board.
 Corners are good indicators of fine craftsmanship.
 The lid should operate easily and fit exactly.
 Is the thickness of the wood 3/4" or greater?
 Does it look like it could be filled with water and not spill a drop?
 Although wood naturally has unequal grain, minor splits, knots, and minor cosmetic imperfections, numerous large cracks appearing months later could be due to shoddy workmanship.